 Dr. Davis pointed out that humour is often putting two things that don’t belong together, getting that jolt of feeling, then resolving it.
 That’s what makes it funny and pleasurable.
 She said my son thought that it was hilarious when he heard his cousin call his father ‘uncle’ and a character in Sonic Boom call Dr. Eggman a ‘buffoon’.
 Then, by calling his friends these names he hears, including ‘uncle’, my son is finding the humour in life and repeating it to experience it again.

 I explained how the humour became an issue when other kids didn’t like being called names.
 We’ve had to figure out how to navigate his repetition, especially when he heard ‘stupid’ in a cartoon.
 Often when someone says, “Stop it” he’ll repeat “stop it…stop it…stupid..stupid…” then say, “You’re stupid!” and we would explain that we don’t call people ‘stupid’.
 But I then started redirecting him by saying that we can call the virus ‘stupid’ and say, “Stupid virus!”
-Dr. Davis likes the strategy of redirecting because we can shift our behaviour more easily if someone redirects us versus stops us, she says.
+Dr. Davis likes redirecting because we can shift our behaviour more easily if someone redirects us versus stops us, she says.

 Inhibiting behaviour is hard